particle-iot/docs/src/content/community/feather.md

 In the picture above, SET is connected to A0 with a green wire and UNSET is connected to A1 with a blue wire.

+You must not use D3, D4, and D5 if you are using the Particle Ethernet FeatherWing, as those pins are used by Ethernet.
+Pin D7 is also the blue LED next to the USB connector.

 There's a Particle sample app [FeatherLatchingRelay](https://go.particle.io/shared_apps/5c34bfcfe1b63be846000fc2).

 You can control the relay from the cloud.